LIVE BLUEGRASS MUSIC All Day!

 at the Cherohala Skyway Festival!

 Highlighting our mountain heritage of bluegrass and mountain music has been a big draw at the Cherohala Skyway Festival since the first festival in 2016.
-Honoring the specific contributions our hometown celebrity, Josh Graves, made to the blue grass music began with featuring Josh’s nephew’s band, Tim Graves and The Farm Hands and Tim and his brothers, Tedd and Mike, The Graves Brothers in 2018.
+The Charles Hall Museum’s Cherohala Skyway Committee welcomes Tim Graves and the Farm Hands and the Graves Brothers (Tim, Tedd & MIke) back to the Cherohala Skyway Festival!
 Tim is a celebrated dobroist who weaves in stories about his uncle and credits Uncle Josh for giving him his first dobro and teaching him to play the instrument!
 In 2020, Tim was awarded Master Gold dobro Player of the year from SPBGMA.
+A day filled with excellent bluegrass music also includes recording bluegrass bands, Tim Decker and the Tennessee River and Appalachian Smoke!
+Both bands are full of talented bluegrass musicians including some of the best dobro players, plus recording artists!
+Young music sensation, Wyatt Ellis and His Bluegrass Band will be joining the music line-up at the Cherohala Skyway Festival!
+A skilled composer and multi-instrumentalist with a deep respect for tradition, Wyatt leads a powerhouse band known for their high-energy, single-mic performances.

 Burkett Howard Graves was born in Tellico Plains on September 27, 1927.
 With a music career spanning over 50 years, he popularized a new instrument to the world of bluegrass, the resonator guitar (dobro), after joining Flatt and Scruggs and the Foggy Mountain Boys in 1955.
 Uncle Josh (his stage name) adapted Earl Scruggs’ unique three-finger banjo style to the resonator guitar (Dobro), a new technique to the world of dobroist.
 This gave Flatt and Scruggs and the Foggy Mountain Boys, one of the most famous bands in the history of bluegrass music, their distinctive sound.